Welcome to The University Corporation (TUC)!

 Educational Assistance is based upon availability of funds and satisfactory job performance and is provided on a first-come, first-served basis.
 This benefit is available to all employees in benefited positions (except Sponsored Program employees, unless expressly allowed by the authorizing authority) who have completed at least two (2) years of continuous service and are employed with TUC when the course is completed.
 Eligible employees are required to submit to TUC Human Resources a written request for approval prior to enrollment in classes.
-To maintain eligibility for Educational Assistance benefits, the employee must work his or her regular schedule and must perform his or her job satisfactorily throughout the completion of each course.
+To maintain eligibility for Educational Assistance benefits, the employee must work their regular schedule and must perform their job satisfactorily throughout the completion of each course.

 5. Leaves of Absence

 TUC permits leaves of absence for a variety of circumstances.
-You should notify your supervisor and/or the Human Resource Manager in writing as soon as you become aware that you may need a leave of absence.
+You should notify your supervisor and/or the Associate Director of Human Resources or designee in writing as soon as you become aware that you may need a leave of absence.
 You must not accept other employment while you are on a leave of absence.
 Acceptance of other employment while on leave will be treated as a voluntary resignation from employment at TUC.

 In some instances, employees begin a leave of absence just as TUC is about to address a performance problem or similar issues with an employee.
 Employees should understand that they have no greater right to a leave of absence, reinstatement upon returning from a leave of absence, or other benefits of employment than if they had continued to work during their leave.
 For that reason, during a leave of absence, TUC will decide whether it will hold in abeyance, or whether it will proceed with any counseling, performance review, or disciplinary action, including discharge, that was contemplated prior to any employee’s request for leave, or that has come to TUC’s attention during the employee’s leave.
 If any action is held in abeyance during the leave of absence, TUC will proceed with the action upon the employee’s return.
 Requesting or receiving a leave of absence in no way relieves employees of their obligation while on the job to perform their job responsibilities capably and to observe all TUC policies, rules, and procedures.